Niv-19/CNN_dessert_classification/assignment.md

 ## Transfer learning assignment

 Hi folks.
-Today we're going to be training a convnet to recognize monkey species using transfer learning, then comparing it to a simple convnet.
+Today we're going to be training a convnet to recognize desserts using transfer learning, then comparing it to a simple convnet.
 This exercise is quite memory and CPU intensive so try to close any unnecessary programs before you begin.

 #### Step 1: Data
 Inspect the data/ folder.
 To make it easy to load images into Keras, it's been split into a training and validation folders, with an additional holdout set to evaluate model performance at the end.